 All parking lots are clearly marked.
 It is the driver's responsibility to register their vehicles, understand the parking regulations and abide by the regulations.
 Curbs and lots marked in yellow are for emergency vehicles and are NO PARKING ZONES.
 A motor vehicle may not be parked on sidewalks, crosswalks, grass, lawns, in front of driveways, in fire lanes, blocking fire exits, or so as to interfere with the use of a fire hydrant, in a handicapped space without proper permit, in a loading zone unless unloading or as to create a hazard or interfere with the free and proper use of a roadway or parking area.
 Signage need not be displayed for a citation to be issued.
-All vehicles not in regulated parking areas risk being ticketed.
+All vehicles not in regulated parking areas risk being ticketed or towed.
 Mount Marty University is not responsible for damaged vehicles or lost or stolen personal property.
-All accidents must be reported to the Campus Safety Department along with local law enforcement.
-Disabled vehicles must be reported promptly to the Campus Safety.
-University vehicles will not be used to jump- start disabled vehicles; however, a portable jumper cable unit is available for use by the vehicle-owner or operator.
-Facilities Services will not assist in lock picking on vehicles that have had the keys locked inside.
-Locksmith fees are the responsibility of the vehicle owner or operator.
-If you are parked in a restricted area and your car is locked or unable to start, please contact Campus Safety to avoid receiving a parking violation.